ozone-his/ozone-analytics/README.md

 ### Usage with external databases
-To Simpify the setup of the project we have included OpenMRS and Analtics databases for easy testing, in production the OpenMRS and Analytics databases will be external to the project.
+To Simplify the setup of the project we have included OpenMRS and Analytics databases for easy testing, in production the OpenMRS and Analytics databases will be external to the project.
 To use external databases you need to set the following environment variables:
 | Variable|Description |
 |---|----|
 |CONNECT_MYSQL_HOSTNAME|The project uses Kafka connect to get the OpenMRS changes we need to set this to the source OpenMRS MySQL host|